The Macerich Company (MAC) Reveals an Earnings Mystery

 Goldman, on the other hand, stated in their research note that they expect to see MAC reach a price target of $6.50.
 The rating they have provided for MAC stocks is “Sell” according to the report published on July 01st, 2020.

-During the last 5 trading sessions, MAC fell by -4.59%, which changed the moving average for the period of 200-days by -53.03% in comparison to the 20-day moving average, which settled at $9.19.
-In addition, The Macerich Company saw -59.23% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MAC rose by +19.84%, which changed the moving average for the period of 200-days by -42.71% in comparison to the 20-day moving average, which settled at $10.01.
+In addition, The Macerich Company saw -53.11% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading